The Bonnie Jones Grant

 A few things emerge quickly: most “artistically acceptable” day jobs may be very poor candidates for a Bonnie Jones Grant.

-Also, the traditional coffeeshop/kitchen work path for “starving artist” is poor fit due to low wages and the shifts are often concurrent with when you’ll want to do performances.
+Also, the traditional coffeeshop/kitchen work path for “starving artist” is a poor fit due to low wages.
+Additionally, the shifts are often concurrent with when you’ll want to do performances.

 Good fits for Bonnie Jones Grants are going to (in order):

-I think the actual work is going to be different for everyone–different people have different emotional responses to work and different physical capacities.
+The actual work is going to be different for everyone–different people have different emotional responses to work and different physical capacities.
 But the basics of this outline will be there.
-The best thing to do would be to talk with people who are doing this.
+The best thing to do would be to talk with people who are working and making a creative go of things.
 Probably everyone you know who is doing contemporary music is either actively doing something like this or did in the not-too-distant past.
 Ask people to share their experiences.

 Example, my Bonnie Jones Grant